IsraelCohen54/Advanced-proggraming/README.md

 # Advanced-programming

-Anomalies detection (about flying simulator).
+Anomalies detection of flight data parameters.

 Starting with normal flying features, learn them (like threshold, etc), then run a test "fly" and check for anomalies in real-time.